-Scale-out storage is a network-attached storage (NAS) architecture in which the total amount of disk space can be expanded as needed, even if some of the new drives reside in other storage arrays.
-If and when a given array reaches its storage limit, another array can be added to expand the system capacity.
+Scale-out storage is a network-attached storage (NAS) architecture in which the total amount of disk space can be expanded through the addition of devices in connected arrays with their own resources.

 In a scale-out system, new hardware can be added and configured as the need arises.
 When a scale-out system reaches its storage limit, another array can be added to expand the system capacity.
 Scale-out storage can harness the extra storage added across arrays and also use added devices to increase network storage capacity, adding performance and addressing the need for additional storage.

 Before scale-out storage became popular, enterprises often purchased storage arrays much larger than needed in order to ensure that plenty of disk space would be available for future expansion.
 If that expansion never occurred or requirements turned out to be less than anticipated, much of the originally purchased disk space went to waste.
 With a scale-out architecture, the initial investment can be more modest to begin with because it's not necessary to foresee long-term need -- if the storage requirements increase beyond expectations, new arrays can be added as needed, essentially without limit.